Kussaiz/narcissism-classifier/README.md

 - AdaBoost Classifier
 - BiLSTM (Bidirectional Long Short-Term Memory)

-The models are trained and evaluated on preprocessed text labeled as narcissistic (1) or not (0), using features such as text length, TF-IDF vectors, and embedded sequences.
+The models are trained and evaluated on preprocessed text labeled as narcissistic (1) or not (0) (other disorders, such as depression and borderline personality disorder), using features such as text length, TF-IDF vectors, and embedded sequences.
+The dataset was customly collected for the project from Reddit using the following subreddits: narcissism, depression, BPD.

 ## Files